charlehsin/terraform-on-azure/tutorials-terraform-ad/step1-signin-webapp-azure-ad/README.md

 # Set up Azure Active Directory and add sign-in to a web app

-This is to provide some tutorial web pages to add Azure AD sign-in to a web app via Azure Portal.
+This is to provide some tutorial web pages to add Azure AD sign-in to a web app via Azure Portal (, not via Terraform yet).

 1. Read [Quickstart: Create a new tenant in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to create a new tenant in the existing Azure Active Directory.
 2. Read [Add or delete users using Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory) to create new users.